stevenli-uoft/Stock_Portfolio_Opt/README.md

 ## Libraries
 - PyPortfolioOpt: For applying Modern Portfolio Theory.
-- Pandas & SQLAlchemy: For database operations.
+- Pandas & MySQL: For database management and operations.
 - yfinance: To fetch stock data.
 - Scikit-learn: For building and evaluating machine learning models.